Exploring Cross-Modal Flows for Few-Shot Learning: Experiments

 \emph{Results.} The accuracy result is shown in Figure~\ref{fig:exp4}(a).
 Across all backbones, FMA achieves better performance than CoOp, demonstrating the effectiveness of our method.
 This also shows that FMA can be easily adapted to different backbones and further boost their performance.

-\textbf{Different Inference Strategies.} To evaluate the influence of inference strategies on FMA, we conducted experiments with different numbers of inference steps using two kinds of strategies: Vanilla flow matching solver (simulate Eq.~(\ref{eq9}) over the entire time interval $[0,1]$) and our early stopping solver.
+\textbf{Different Inference Strategies.} To evaluate the influence of inference strategies on FMA, we conducted experiments with different numbers of inference steps using two kinds of strategies: Vanilla flow matching solver and our early stopping solver.
 Specifically, we used the default stepsize $h=0.1$ and enumerated inference steps $M\in [0,10]$.
 We conducted the experiments with a setting of 16 shots on the DTD dataset.

 \emph{Results.} As shown in Figure~\ref{fig:exp4}(b), as the number of inference steps increases, the performance of ESS will decrease after a certain step number (8 in this case).
 This is because training a perfect velocity field is extremely difficult, so more inference steps mean more accumulated errors.
 This suggests that choosing a proper number of inference steps is crucial for achieving good performance.
 Additionally, compared with the vanilla solver that is not sensitive to inference steps, ESS achieves better results when an appropriate inference step is chosen.